 Earthquakes are not uncommon in the United States, and they can have severe impacts on the local real estate markets in areas where they are more likely to occur.
-In this guide, we will explore earthquakes, their causes, and their impact on real estate.
+In this guide, we will explore induced earthquakes, what causes them, and their impact on real estate and property values.

 What is an Induced Earthquake?

-What is the Difference between Induced and Natural Earthquakes?
+What is the Difference between Induced and Natural Seismicity?

-Induced earthquakes are caused by human activities, such as geothermal energy production, fracking, and wastewater disposal.
-Meanwhile, natural earthquakes are caused by sudden movement along fault lines and tectonic plate boundaries.
+Induced earthquakes are caused by human activities, such as geothermal energy production, fracking, and wastewater disposal, while natural earthquakes are caused by sudden movement along fault lines and tectonic plate boundaries.
+The National Earthquake Information Center identifies about 20,000 earthquakes around the globe each year, or approximately 55 per day on average.

 What Causes Induced Earthquakes?

-Human activities that can induce earthquakes can include hydraulic fracturing (fracking), mining operations, geothermal energy production, intensive construction, and the injection of fluids into deep wells for waste disposal.
+Induced earthquakes can be caused by hydraulic fracturing (fracking), mining operations, geothermal energy production, intensive construction, and the injection of fluids into deep wells for waste disposal.

-The 5.7 magnitude earthquake that occurred near Prague, Oklahoma in 2011 is thought to have been caused by waste-water disposal wells from oil and gas drilling operations.
+An example of an induced Earthquake is the 2011 Prague, Oklahoma earthquake.
+This 5.7 magnitude earthquake is thought to have been caused by waste-water disposal wells from oil and gas drilling operations.
 The fracking-linked wastewater injection site may have triggered a cascade of smaller earthquakes that ultimately triggered the 5.7 magnitude earthquake that damaged approximately 200 buildings.

 The connection between induced earthquakes and real estate has become a growing concern in recent years.
 As these earthquakes can cause damage to buildings and infrastructure, they can have a significant impact on the real estate market in affected areas.
 Buildings and structures that are not designed to withstand earthquake activity can sustain serious damage, leading to decreased property values and potential safety hazards for occupants.